MapPFN: Learning Causal Perturbation Maps in Context: Experimental Details

 \subsection{Data Split}

 We split the data at the condition level, where each condition corresponds to a context-treatment pair $(\psi_i, t_j)$.
 Each pair is assigned independently to the train, validation, or test split, ensuring that the samples of a particular context/treatment condition are only contained in a single split.

-For both the few-shot and the zero-shot setting, we select a single holdout context.
-Half of the treatments of this context are assigned to the test split, while the other half is either ignored (zero-shot) or included in the train split (few-shot).
-This ensures that we can reuse the same test set for both settings. \autoref{fig:data_split} shows a visualization of the two settings.
+Half of the treatments of the holdout context are assigned to the test split, while the other half is included in the train split. \autoref{fig:data_split} shows a visualization of the data split.
 To obtain a validation set, randomly select 10\% of the remaining train conditions.

-\section{Baselines}
+\subsection{Baselines}